telerik/kendo-ui-builder/docs/views/unauthorized.md

 * Custom top HTML section&mdash;Located in the area above the **Title** text.
 * Custom bottom HTML section&mdash;Located in the area below the **Custom HTML** text.

-The Builder automatically generates these files in the `app\src\modules\application\unauthorized-page` application folder and you need to add your custom HTML code to these files.
+The Builder automatically generates these files in the `app\src\modules\application\unauthorized-page` folder and you need to add your custom HTML code to these files.
 The **Edit** option on each custom HTML section allows you to edit the corresponding file from within the Builder.

 ## Preview